As an Amazon Associate we earn from qualifying purchases.

 D Cup vs DD Cup General Overview

 In 1937, the concept of bra sizing was introduced in the United States.
-Soon after in 1948, bra sizing made an appearance in the United Kingdom.
+Soon after, in 1948, bra sizing made an appearance in the United Kingdom.
 Bra sizing originally started with only A, B, C, and D cups.
 For a long time, all bigger bra cup sizes were just known as D cups.

 D Cup

 The D cup has many variations when it comes to band sizes.
 The common D cup band sizes are from 32D up to 44D.
-A 36D is the most common or average cup size in the UK.
+A 36D is the most common or average size in the UK.
 In other countries, the D cup is still counted as a larger size rather than just average.

-DD Cup
+DD

 In the 1950s, after different famous brands in the US recognized the DD cup, the UK followed through with the name E. Confusing, right?
-The DD cup and E cup are essentially the same size.
-Both DD cups and E cups have breasts that protrude 5 inches from the chest, which is 1 inch larger than a D cup.
+The DD and E cup are essentially the same size.
+Both DD and E bra cups have breasts that protrude 5 inches from the chest, which is 1 inch larger than a D cup.

 Similarities and Differences

-Here are some of the similarities and differences between D and DD cups to help you distinguish between them:
+Here are some of the similarities and differences between D and DD bra cups to help you distinguish between them:

-- Both of these sizes need more support especially on the under band because if you are a D or DD cup, your breasts are heavier.
+- Both of these sizes need more support, especially on the under band because if you are a D or DD cup, your breasts are heavier.

-- Unsupportive and uncomfortable bras may cause pain and discomfort especially if you wear them all day.
+- Unsupportive and uncomfortable bras may cause pain and discomfort, especially if you wear them all day.
 Proper lift is also necessary to prevent sagging.

-Comparing D Cup and DD Cup Bra Sizes
+Comparing D Cup and DD Bra Sizes

 Cup Size | Underbust Circumference | Average Weight | Best Bra Styles |